nunet/device-management-service/dms/orchestrator/README.md

 ```

-- `proposed` `CapabilityComparator`: Preferences of the node which has an influence on the comparison operation.
+- `proposed` `dms.orchestrator.CapabilityComparator`: Preferences of the node which has an influence on the comparison operation.

 `TBD`

-- `proposed` `CapabilityComparison`: Result of the comparison operation.
+- `proposed` `dms.orchestrator.CapabilityComparison`: Result of the comparison operation.

 `TBD`

-- `proposed` `Invocation`: An invocation is a message sent by the orchestrator to the node that accepted the job.
+- `proposed` `dms.orchestrator.Invocation`: An invocation is a message sent by the orchestrator to the node that accepted the job.
 It contains the job details and the contract.

 ```
 type Invocation struct {